dekoza/mtgpl/docs/_sources/AER.rst.txt

    Whenever Glint-Sleeve Siphoner enters the battlefield or attacks, you get {E} (an energy counter).

-   At the beginning of your upkeep, you may pay {E} {E}.
+   At the beginning of your upkeep, you may pay {E}{E}.
 If you do, you draw a card and you lose 1 life.

 Gonti's Machinations
    Whenever you lose life for the first time each turn, you get {E}.
 (You get an energy counter.
 Damage causes loss of life.)

-   Pay {E} {E}, Sacrifice Gonti's Machinations: Each opponent loses 3 life.
+   Pay {E}{E}, Sacrifice Gonti's Machinations: Each opponent loses 3 life.
 You gain life equal to the life lost this way.

 Herald of Anguish